Charles Minnigerode: Early parish ministry

-After resigning from William and Mary, Minnigerode accepted the pastorate of Merchants Hope Episcopal Church and Martin's Brandon Episcopal Church in Prince George County where he remained until 1853, when he went to the Freemason Episcopal Church in Norfolk, the largest congregation in the Diocese of Virginia.
-In 1856, he was appointed rector of St. Paul's Episcopal Church in Richmond, Virginia where he served until 1889.
+After resigning from William & Mary in 1848, Minnigerode accepted the pastorate of Merchants Hope Episcopal Church and Martin's Brandon Episcopal Church in Prince George County, Virginia, where he remained until 1853.
+He then moved to Freemason Episcopal Church in Norfolk, Virginia, then the largest congregation in the Diocese of Virginia, where he served until 1856.
+During this period, Minnigerode also preached occasionally in Williamsburg.